sotbike/TB4/README.md

 # TB4
-time series analysis data &amp; code (severe complications after robotic / open partial nephrectomy)
+time series analysis data &amp; code (severe complications after robotic vs. open partial nephrectomy)

 R code is included for the implementation of fixed and random effects models in the context of a meta-regression analysis